 At the Orthopedic & Sports Medicine Center, our experienced doctors and staff are proud to offer exceptional orthopedic care to people throughout the communities of northwest Missouri and northeast Kansas.
 Our doctors are available at our office in St. Joseph, Missouri, as well as at the Northwest Medical Center in Albany, Missouri, the Wright Memorial Hospital in Trenton, Missouri, the Benedictine College in Atchison, Kansas, and the Hiawatha Community Hospital in Hiawatha, Kansas.

-Our board-certified orthopedic surgeons, Dr. Daniel Smith, Dr. Corey Trease, and Dr. Brian Duncan, have years of experience in treating patients with a variety of elbow injuries or conditions.
+Our board-certified orthopedic surgeons, Dr. Daniel Smith, Dr. Corey Trease, Dr. Brian Duncan, and Dr. Michael Smith, have years of experience in treating patients with a variety of elbow injuries or conditions.
 Our orthopedic elbow surgeons have the knowledge and skills to perform a thorough evaluation and provide an accurate diagnosis and viable treatment options.
 Conservative methods will always be recommended first, but there are some cases when surgery is required to help eliminate pain and restore proper function.